10-4 Good Buddy! Today Yogi Parker brings us Keto Loco Moco!

 - Reduce heat to low, add chopped celery, onion, and garlic with a pinch of sea salt and black pepper.
 When the onions begin to turn translucent, add in vinegar and de-glaze the pan.

-- Evenly sprinkle in konjac flour and stir to incorporate and continue to sauté for about three minutes, then add bone broth, bacon and old bay.
+- Evenly sprinkle in konjac flour and stir to incorporate and continue to sauté for about three minutes, then add bone broth, bacon, mushrooms, and old bay.

 - Continue to cook on low, stirring frequently but gently until for about two to five minutes for gravy to thicken.